Witan Sulaeman: International career

 At the age of 16, Witan made his international debut with Indonesia U19 in the 2017 Toulon Tournament on 31 May 2017 against Brazil U20 with a score of 1–0 defeat.
 Later that year he scored a brace in an 8–0 win over Brunei at the 2017 AFF U-18 Youth Championship.
 He also scored in the third-place match against Myanmar.

 At the 2018 AFC U-19 Championship held in Indonesia, Witan scored two goals in a group stage win over Chinese Taipei before scoring the lone goal in a 1–0 victory over the United Arab Emirates to lead his team to the quarterfinals for the first time in 40 years.

 Witan was part of the Indonesia under-23 team that won silver in the 2019 Southeast Asian Games in the Philippines.

-He received a call to join the senior Indonesian national football team in May 2021.
+He received a call to join the senior Indonesia national football team in May 2021.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.
-On 11 October 2021, he made first international goal against Chinese Taipei in a 2023 AFC Asian Cup qualification – Play-off Round leg 2, in which Indonesia won 3–0.
+On 11 October 2021, he made first international goal against Chinese Taipei in a 2023 AFC Asian Cup qualification – play-off round leg 2, in which Indonesia won 3–0.

 On 12 December 2021, Witan scored a goal in a 2020 AFF Championship game against Laos.
 On 22 December 2021, Witan scored again against Singapore in the first leg of semi-final.

 On 14 June 2022, Witan scored a brace against Nepal in a 7–0 win in the 2023 AFC Asian Cup qualification.

 Witan was again called up for the Indonesia senior team for the 2022 AFF Championship.
 He scored a goal against Cambodia at the group stage on 23 December 2022.

 Personal life

-In the midst of busy following the training camp with the Indonesian national team, On 29 May 2022, at the age of 20, Witan married his girlfriend, Rismahani.
+In the midst of busy following the training camp with the Indonesia national team, On 29 May 2022, at the age of 20, Witan married his girlfriend, Rismahani.
 Witan officially married Rismahani in a wedding ceremony held in Palu, Central Sulawesi.